 What Can You Do?

-Join us for Sabotaging Sanctuary: Exposing ICE Surveillance in Colorado, a webinar to learn from Colorado organizers about the digital loopholes ICE is using and what this means for communities across the country.
+Check out Sabotaging Sanctuary: Exposing ICE Surveillance in Colorado, a webinar we held on April 27th, 2022 to hear from Colorado organizers about the digital loopholes ICE is using and what this means for communities across the country.

 You can read more about the recent news released in Colorado and Cook County, Illinois, exposing ICE collaborations with data brokers below.